Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Introduction

-When neglecting interaction between electrons, from the point of view of mathematics, it is natural to choose the many-particle wavefunction as a combination of the Slater determinants(SD) that must be determined by means of variation or other more sophisticated techniques.
-However, even in the presence of the interaction, the ground state of the system can be represented by a single Slater determinant\cite{Lipparini}.
-This is the idea of the Hartree-Fock(HF) theory which aims to describe some physical properties of the system with a wavefunction which is the product of one-electron functions.
-The correlation problem which had not been dealt with in the early HF theory was treated and promoted in the post HF theory.
-To do this, the post HF theory addresses the electronic correlation by considering either more than one SD or other anti-symmetric wavefunctions of another type\cite{Davidson,Jensen}.
+The Hartree-Fock (HF) approximation conceived to follow Pauli's principle makes it possible to take into account electronic exchange in an explicit way by adopting the Slater determinant (SD) as a kind of antisymmetric wavefunction \cite{Slater,Fock}.
+When neglecting interaction between electrons, from the point of view of mathematics, it is natural to choose as many-electron wavefunctions a single Slater determinant or the combination of the Slater determinants determined by means of a series of sophisticated techniques.
+However, even in the presence of interaction, some aspects of the ground state of many-electron systems can be represented by a single Slater determinant \cite{Lipparini}.
+What is missing from this approximation is the electronic correlation.
+The correlation problem which had not been dealt with in the early HF theory was treated to some extent, albeit with the aid of sophisticated methods in the post HF theory by using either more than one SD or other anti-symmetric wavefunctions of another type, and the post HF procedures addressing the electronic correlation have been considerably promoted \cite{Jensen,Davidson}.

-The HF theory is applicable only to those systems in which the interaction does not diverge too fast as the interparticle distance tends to zero.
-The strongly repulsive nature of the short-range interactions does not allow direct use of either mean field theories or ordinary perturbation theory\cite{Lipparini}.
-There have been several evolutions which led to the considerable improvement of this theory, such as the theory of Brueckner-Hartree-Fock, which is non-divergent and operates on a non-correlated(mean field) wavefunction\cite{Lipparini,Plakhutin}.
+In parallel to the approaches using single-electron orbitals, such as the Hartree and Hartree-Fock method, a different method proposed by Thomas and Fermi takes the full electron density as the fundamental variable of the many-body problem.
+The Hohenberg-Kohn theorem had underpinned in a rigorous way an alternative formalism, the density functional theory (DFT) using the electron density to describe the properties of the ground state (energy and electron density) of a many-particle system \cite{Hohenberg,Kohn}.
+As a self-consistent equation, the Kohn-Sham equation describes the properties of the ground state in the way that, formally, takes into account all many-body effects \cite{Kohanoff,Lipparini,Kohn}.
+This equation especially has the decisive advantage of being framed as a one-electron equation \cite{Kohn}.
+DFT has been applied most of all to electron systems, such as atoms, molecules, homogeneous solids, surfaces and interfaces, quantum wells and quantum dots etc, and has provided results in good accord with experiments \cite{Lipparini,McGUIRE,March}.